DiacOvidiu/Proiect.Final.Testare.Manuala/README.md

  - [***Checking the connection of an account that has the wrong password***](https://github.com/DiacOvidiu/Proiect_final/blob/main/test_login_w.pass.JPG)
  - [***Check the functionality to add a product***](https://github.com/DiacOvidiu/Proiect_final/blob/main/test_add.product.JPG)
  - [***Check the functionality of placing an order***](https://github.com/DiacOvidiu/Proiect_final/blob/main/test_place.order.JPG)

+ Out of all the stories in scope, the following test cases have been created and executed, covering 9 stories, as you can see in the traceability matrix below.

 **Test Execution**
  - [**TestCycle1**](https://github.com/DiacOvidiu/Proiect_final/blob/main/test%20cycle.JPG)